jkoerte/jkoerte.github.io/essays/reflect-on-ai.md

 An interesting practical application I can think of in the real world is the use of Gen-AI in game development.
 There is some controversy around it use, but many studios seem to use it for generating placeholders, and it is generally agreed upon that using it to clear out the menial tasks allows developers to spend more time on the challenging parts, saving both development time and resources.
 I am sure the same concept can be used to address real-world Software Engineering problems, such as making more time for Software Engineers to work on harder tasks when on tight deadlines from clients.
 However, my only frame of reference for projects is small in comparison to the large systems many companies have, and I feel that AI might struggle to be nearly as useful as it was for my project.

 ## V. Challenges and Opportunities
+I think the main challenge I faced when using AI was that it is not always accurate, but that is to be expected.
+I remember specifically all the times it would recommend me to use `justify-content-center` or `align-items-center` and nothing would happen.
+Also, it would very rarely generate answers that were too complicated for me, so I would not use them, and instead inquire in a different way to get an answer that more so matched my knowledge level.

+In regards to opportunities for further integration of AI in software engineering education, the first thing I would think of is having an AI to explain challenging concepts to students.
+I have also seen people use AI to create a schedule for them, and perhaps AI can be used to help create a schedule fo

+I often saw in the WOD vidoes, that GitHub CoPilot would often be very helpful

 ## VI.
 Comparative Analysis